+- execution of orders on behalf of clients;

+- placing of crypto-assets;

-- Execution of orders on behalf of clients - Placing of crypto-assets - Providing transfer service for crypto-assets on behalf of clients - Reception and transmission of orders for crypto-assets on behalf of clients - Providing advice on cryptoassets - Providing portfolio management on crypto-assets
+- providing transfer services for crypto-assets on behalf of clients;

+- reception and transmission of orders for crypto-assets on behalf of clients;

+- providing advice on cryptoassets; and/or

+- providing portfolio management on crypto-assets.

+Ongoing supervision by MFSA.